Contact via the Omaolo service

 – a broken dental prosthesis.

-Fill out the electronic medical history form in DigiSoite’s My Healthcare service before coming to the appointment:
+Fill out the digital medical history form in DigiSoite’s My Healthcare service before coming to the appointment:

 All patients over the age of 18 are charged in accordance with health care centre fees.
 The same applies to persons from other municipalities.